MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-rounded-corners.md

 1. Apps that are rounded by default.

-    This includes apps that want a complete system-provided frame and caption-controls, like Notepad.
+    This includes apps that want a complete system-provided frame and caption-controls (min/max/close buttons), like Notepad.
 It also includes apps that provide enough information to the system so it can properly round them, such as setting the WS_THICKFRAME and WS_CAPTION window styles or providing a 1-pixel non-client area border that the system can use to round the corners.
-1. Apps that are not rounded by policy, but can be rounded.
+1. Apps that are not rounded by policy, but *can* be rounded.

     Apps in this category generally want to customize the majority of the window frame but still want the system-drawn border and shadow, such as Microsoft Office.
 If your app is not rounded by policy, it could be caused by one of the following things: